xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/teaser_The_Plea_for_Help.md

 ...

-Annoying rain was dripping from the gray sky for the second day when Ares finally reached Forth Horth.
+Annoying rain was dripping from the gray sky for the second day when Ares finally reached Fort Horth.
 She dismounted at the stables, grabbed her bag and rushed to the administration quarters.
 Inner gate guards saluted her.
 "At least this time they are expecting me", she thought to herself.
 Previous visits to this military fortification had not been without incidents, as University of